Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 > **NOTE:**
 > - The code samples in this document can be copy/pasted into your source code
+> - When submitting your application to the App Store,do not forget to update your "IDFA Settings"
 > - If you have any questions, contact us via [support@startapp.com](http://support@startapp.com)

 <br></br>